Curvaton-assisted hilltop inflation

 \section{Conclusions}

 Conventional hilltop inflation models face the initial-condition problem that the inflaton field must start to roll extremely close to the top of the hilltop potential, raising a concern about its naturalness.
-In this work, we have discussed a solution to this problem involving a curvaton field.
+In this work, we have discussed a mechanism involving a curvaton field that significantly relaxes this problem.
 We have focused on the \Cubic and \Quartic hilltop models in particular.
 The curvaton $\sigma$ couples to the inflaton field via a cross term given in eq.~\eqref{eq:V_C}, which contributes to the effective mass of the inflaton and modulates the shape of the inflaton potential.
-All interactions have a supersymmetric origin.
+The required operators can be embedded in a supersymmetric framework.

 Given white-noise fluctuations at the Hubble scale for both inflaton and curvaton fields, we have shown, both analytically and numerically, that the onset of hilltop inflation is insensitive to the initial position of the curvaton within a certain region of field space.
 The dynamics of the field evolution is described by the Langevin equations.
 In the numerical simulation, we applied an MCMC analysis to solve the equations, and in the analytical derivation, mean-square values of the fields $\phi$ and $\sigma$ were taken as observables.
 Both results match very well, as shown in Fig.~\ref{fig:trajectories}, and the insensitivity to the initial conditions is confirmed in Fig.~\ref{fig:RMS-paths}.